 - the Corcovado Trail.

-The military is deployed in Rio de Janeiro to enforce public security but its focus is on organised crime.
+The military is present in Rio de Janeiro and Fortaleza to enforce public security, but its focus is on organised crime.

 Crime levels in shanty towns or 'favelas' and many satellite cities are especially high.
 GPS navigation can inadvertently lead people (including taxis and Ubers) into favelas, exposing them to risk of theft and violence.